polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-a-runtime-module.md

 ### Consistent Substrate Dependencies

-All Substrate pallets will depend on some low-level pallet libraries such as `frame-system` and `frame-support`.
+All Substrate pallets will depend on some low-level FRAME libraries such as `frame-system` and `frame-support`.
 These libraries are pulled from the main [Substrate GitHub repository](https://github.com/paritytech/substrate).
 When people build their own Substrate nodes, they will also have dependencies on the